Taliban 2.0: Militants' talk peace with U.S., but past can't be erased

 Senior members of the Taliban say Americans have raised the possibility of handing over whole regions of the country or becoming members of the government in exchange for an agreement.
 NBC News could not independently confirm that claim, and the Taliban is known to have released false information in the past.

 Another issue for negotiators will be the Haqqani network, a dreaded militant group that is an integral part of the Taliban.
-Due to their wealth and deep links to local tribes, one Western diplomat once called the Haqqanis "the Kennedys of the Taliban movement."
+Because of their wealth and deep links to local tribes, one Western diplomat once called the Haqqanis "the Kennedys of the Taliban movement."

 As the Taliban's deputy leader, Sirajuddin Haqqani oversees the group's military operations.